cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 If the resources a category uses are unknown, then taskvine can be directed to find efficient resource values to maximize throughput or minimize resources wasted.
-In these modes, if a value for a resource is specified with `specify_max_resources`, then it is used as a theoretical maximum.
+In these modes, if a value for a resource is set with `set_max_resources`, then it is used as a theoretical maximum.

-When automatically computing resources, if any of cores, memory or disk are left unspecified in `specify_max_resources`, then taskvine will run some tasks using whole workers to collect some resource usage statistics.
-If all cores, memory, and disk are specified, then taskvine uses these maximum values instead of using whole workers.
+When automatically computing resources, if any of cores, memory or disk are left unspecified in `set_max_resources`, then taskvine will run some tasks using whole workers to collect some resource usage statistics.
+If all cores, memory, and disk are set, then taskvine uses these maximum values instead of using whole workers.
 As before, unspecified gpus default to 0.

 Once some statistics are available, further tasks may run with smaller allocations if such a change would increase throughput.
-Should a task exhaust its resources, it will be retried using the values of `specify_max_resources`, or a whole worker, as explained before.
+Should a task exhaust its resources, it will be retried using the values of `set_max_resources`, or a whole worker, as explained before.

 Automatic resource management is enabled per category as follows: